Yeti47/cryospy/README.md

 CryoSpy is available in multiple distribution formats to suit different needs:

+### Docker Image
+- **cryospy-server**: Single-container image bundling the capture-server and dashboard services
+- **Volume-first design**: Mount `/home/cryospy` from the host to persist the SQLite database, configuration, and session keys
+- **FFmpeg included**: Runtime image ships with FFmpeg so no additional system packages are required

 ### Pre-built Releases (Recommended)
 - **Linux Server**: Static binaries with installation scripts (handles FFmpeg installation)
 - **Linux Client**: AppImage with all dependencies bundled (includes FFmpeg)